Manifold Random Features: Experiments

 For all considered manifolds, the 3D field plots confirm that the learned predictor reproduces the localized, structured heat profile (for a sphere, radially symmetric) and that residuals are concentrated near the peak (Fig.~\ref{fig:simulated_manifolds}).
 After Frobenius alignment, the induced kernel matrix $\widetilde{\mathbf{K}}_{\theta}$ matches the analytic kernel matrix, with remaining error again localized near the center.
 Validation scatter plots show strong monotonic agreement with the ground truth values, with the largest deviations at the highest-intensity region near the source point where the field is most sharply peaked.
-Detailed results for the torus are in the Appendix (Sec. \ref{sec:manifolds-synthetic-extra}; the same conclusions as for other shapes).
-All the results are summarized in Table \ref{table:main}.
 Importantly, MRFs offer significant speedups over the brute-force approaches, from $\mathbf{37x}$ to $\mathbf{61x}+$ in inference.

+A natural question is whether manifold-aware features are necessary, or whether one can simply ignore the intrinsic geometry and apply standard Euclidean random features to the ambient coordinates.
+We therefore compare MRFs against Random Fourier Features (RFF;~\cite{rf-1}), Orthogonal Random Features (ORF;~\cite{ortrfs}), Positive Random Features (PRF;~\cite{performers}), and Positive Orthogonal Random Features (PORF) (with the best ambient RF baseline after tuning appearing in Table~\ref{table:main}).
+Each baseline approximates the ambient Gaussian kernel $\exp(-\|\mathbf{x}-\mathbf{y}\|^2/2\sigma^2)$ in \(\mathbb R^3\), with $\sigma$ tuned by grid search, while the target remains the intrinsic manifold heat kernel.
+The full comparison, including all RF methods and feature budgets \(m\in\{4000,8000,16000\}\), is reported in Appendix~\ref{app:ambient-rf}, Table~\ref{tab:tuned-sweep-best}.
+MRFs consistently outperform these other methods, showing that the gains come from respecting the intrinsic geometry of the manifold.